microcks/microcks.io/content/documentation/using/importers.md

 If not explicitly identified as `primary` or `secondary`, the default is to consider an imported artifact as the primary one.

+A typical setup with secondray artifact could allow you to test your own mocks to comply to your OAS:

+1. Import an OpenAPI Secification (OAS) as main the artifact
+2. Import a Postman Collection as a secondary artifact (this artifact will only contribute mocks/examples to the main artifact/spec - *Note: API name and version are the two attributes used as keys to merge primary and secondary artifacts*)
+3. Launch an `OPENAPI_SCHEMA` test on Microcks own endpoints.
+This allows to check that the request/responses are conformant to the OpenAPI schema of the OAS artifact.

 ## Direct upload

 The most simple way of adding new Services or APIs mocks to your Microcks instance is by directly uploading the artifact.
 From the left vertical navigation bar, just select the **Importers** menu entry and then choose `Upload`.
 You'll then see a dialog window allowing you to browse your filesystem and pick a new file to upload.